Skip to main content

 This year’s event will again be a combined event with the Research & Education Summit, with “Think, Collaborate & Do” in the morning and the Summit in the afternoon.

 To participate in the morning event you must register and have a research summary poster to attend.
 Please look carefully at the sample posters.
 These are not traditional posters but specifically designed for this event.
-Examples are provided for single labs as well a group of faculty.
-Digital poster uploads are due by Friday, August 8th.
+Examples are provided below for single-PI labs, graduate students and postdocs (Associate Members), as well as a group of faculty.
+Digital poster uploads are due by Monday, August 3rd.
 Please bring your hard-copy posters with you to the event.

 “Think, Collaborate & Do” Agenda